royagustafson/availity-homework/README.md

 4. Availity cuts down the amount of time and effort required when switching doctors, following referrals, or getting prescriptions, by giving medical offices a common language to talk to each other and share important information.
 5. See "LispParenthesesHelper.java" and "LispParenthesesHelperTest.java."
 Code is fully functional and all tests pass.
 6. See "RegistrationForm.tsx".
 Start the React server by running "npm start" under the "client" directory.
 Form is fully functional (front-end only).
 7. See "EnrolleeReaderService.java."
-This code is NOT functional, but demonstrates how I'd go about this project with a simple CSV libraries.
+This code is NOT functional, but demonstrates how I'd go about this project with a simple CSV library.